JayBazuzi/jaybazuzi.github.io/_posts/Measuring-3PP-Health.md

 ## Other measures

-This list is weakly ordered: you probably need to do pretty well at one before moving to the next one, but
+This list is in rough priority order - start at the top, but you need not hit 100% success in each one before you move to the next one.

+1. We know every direct dependency.
+1.